bmgraves/grub2adm/README.md

 in the use of grub2 are not readily apparent.
 It is the intention of this program to allow users to manage their grub2 boot options in a simple and pain free way.

+# STATUS
+Current version is limited, but ready for use.
+Master version is currently the beta version, New features will be tested and developed on the alpha version, before being pushed up for usage tests.

 # Installation and usage
 With elevated privledges run the "install.sh" script, this will install all the necessary files.